Tending sheep herds;

 Sacrifice vestigial but deeply rooted,

-Self-sacrifice, never again of the Other.
+Self-sacrifice, no longer of the Other.

 Celebration explosive but shallow,